Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/105-SoftwareStacks.md

 There is also a **hidden partition/common module** in which software is installed that is available everywhere, but we advise you to be careful to install software in there in your own installs as it is risky to rely on software in one of the regular partitions, and impossible in our EasyBuild setup.
+And there are some other hidden partitions that are used to inject software in places that are also available outside the LUMI software stack but managed through EasyBuild.

 The LUMI module will **automatically load the best partition module** for the current hardware whenever it is loaded or reloaded.
 So if you want to cross-compile, you can do so by loading a different partition